SAVING ATLANTIS by Siri Kolu nominated for Finlandia Prize 2025!

 Kaisu Tuokko

-Tuokko loves the stories of strangers, secrets of small towns, rainy autumn evenings, and the Swedish language.
-She lives in Helsinki, and has named her main character after her grandparents.
+Tuokko lives in Helsinki, loves rainy autumn evenings, small-town mysteries, and Swedish language, and named her unforgettable lead characters after her grandparents.

 About author